 16. Witness the power of imagination at Wonderspaces (view map)

 If your teenagers ever feel like they always have different thoughts from their peers, take them to Wonderspaces.
-You will find bizarre and out-of-box paintings, sculptures, and other art installations.
+You will find bizarre and out-of-the-box paintings, sculptures, and other art installations.
 Show your teenagers that imagination is meant to be boundless.

 One of their exhibitions, Body Paint, has a meaningful idea behind its creation that captivated our hearts.
 If you decide to come here, you may or may not witness Body Paint.
 The artwork changes every few months, so you will find other displays that are just as intriguing.